Brackish water

 Brackish water, sometimes termed brack water, is water occurring in a natural environment that has more salinity than freshwater, but not as much as seawater.
-It may result from mixing seawater (salt water) and fresh water together, as in estuaries, or it may occur in brackish fossil aquifers.
+It may result from mixing seawater (salt water) and fresh water, as in estuaries, or it may occur in brackish fossil aquifers.
 The word comes from the Middle Dutch root brak.
 Certain human activities can produce brackish water, in particular civil engineering projects such as dikes and the flooding of coastal marshland to produce brackish water pools for freshwater prawn farming.
 Brackish water is also the primary waste product of the salinity gradient power process.
-Because brackish water is hostile to the growth of most terrestrial plant species, without appropriate management it can be damaging to the environment (see article on shrimp farms).
+Because brackish water is hostile to the growth of most terrestrial plant species, without appropriate management it can be damaging to the environment, such as in the case of shrimp farming.

 Technically, brackish water contains between 0.5 and 30 grams of salt per litre—more often expressed as 0.5 to 30 parts per thousand (‰), which is a specific gravity of between 1.0004 and 1.0226.
 Thus, brackish covers a range of salinity regimes and is not considered a precisely defined condition.
 It is characteristic of many brackish surface waters that their salinity can vary considerably over space or time.
 Water with a salt concentration greater than 30‰ is considered saline.